Floer Homology with DG Coefficients. Applications to cotangent bundles

 {\it Acknowledgements.} We thank Leonardo Macarini for pointing out Corollary~\ref{cor:exact-magnetic}.
 We thank Gabriele Benedetti for help with the bibliography on magnetic cotangent bundles.
-We have benefited from discussions with Mohammed Abouzaid, Colin Fourel, K.~Niederkr\"uger, Robin Riegel, Ivan Smith, and J.-Y.~Welschinger.
+We thank Kai Cieliebak for his careful reading of the manuscript and for his valuable suggestions.
+We have benefited from discussions with Mohammed Abouzaid, Colin Fourel, Klaus Niederkr\"uger, Robin Riegel, Ivan Smith, and Jean-Yves Welschinger.

 The authors were able to meet in excellent conditions during the Covid pandemic at CIRM Marseille in February 2021 and at IHP Paris in May-June 2021.
 They acknowledge partial funding from the ANR, grant no. 21-CE40-0002 (COSY).
 The fourth author acknowledges support from a Fellowship of the University of Strasbourg Institute for Advanced Study (USIAS), within the French national programme ``Investment for the future" (IdEx-Unistra).